 - Describes the morphology and microstructure of MXenes

 - Details the reaction mechanism of MXene-based photocatalysts

-This work serves as an invaluable guide for advanced students, industry professionals, professors, and researchers in materials science and engineering studying photocatalysis, energy, and environmental applications.
+This book serves as an invaluable guide for advanced students, industry professionals, professors, and researchers in the field of materials science and engineering, photocatalysis, energy, and environmental applications.

 Table of Contents